-These lovely dark bites are an absolute revelation in both taste and texture.
-Most dairy free ice creams use either coconut or cashews for their creamy base, but these almost solely rely on the awesome avocado.
-Blended with antioxidant rich cacao, creamy hazelnut milk, a dash of sweetener and a pinch of pure vanilla, they create the most heavenly dairy free chocolate ice cream.
-Topped with a decadent chocolate drizzle and crushed activated hazelnuts, these are a dark chocolate lovers dream.
-You will be blown away at how good they turn out, I promise!
+Most dairy-free ice cream uses either coconut or cashews to make a creamy base sans-dairy, but these use a very special secret ingredient instead… Blended with antioxidant rich cacao, creamy hazelnut milk, a dash of sweetener, and pinch of vanilla, it creates the most heavenly dairy-free ice cream.
+Topped with a drizzle of choc and crunchy activated hazelnuts, these beauts are a chocolate lovers dream.

 How much fat is too much fat?